-Having a new stove fitted, whether it be a wood burning stove, or multi-fuel stove is an exciting time.
+Having a new stove fitted, whether it be a wood-burning stove, or a multi-fuel stove is an exciting time.
 You have a new focal point in your room and a new source of heating.
 We have provided some advice and tips to ensure you get the very best from your new purchase.

 First of all, you need to ensure that you have a Certificate of Compliance that will be given to you by the HETAS Registered Installer who would have fitted the stove.

 They will either hand you this after installation, or you would have been advised that it will arrive in the post soon after installation.